-- 4.13 Buckie High School is reported as a C for suitability.
-This assessment was undertaken in 2017.
-An update assessment was planned in 2020 but was cancelled due to the COVID pandemic.
-With the relaxation of COVID measures in school it is now intended to complete a re-assessment in the near future.
-The suitability assessment identified issues with Safety and Security and Furniture, Fixtures and Fittings. - 4.14 Although the B/B condition/suitability could be achieved with minimum refurbishment of Buckie High School, the long term value for money opportunities offered by a major refurbishment, new build as a standalone or potential campus solution, would deliver a sustainable A/A school that meets LEIP project key requirements and the selection criteria for LEIP Phase 3 investment.
-As with Option 1, there is also a need to consider the changing nature of teaching and drivers for digitally enabled education and low carbon school buildings, additional support needs and early learning and childcare when considering investment in the future of the learning estate - 4.15 The indicative 10 year capital plan (2022-32) has assigned a budget of £75M to deliver a 'Buckie Campus' within the 2028/29 timeframe. - 4.16 Options that are under consideration are set out in Table 4.
-The following should be noted: - Options 1.4 and 1.5 fully meet LEIP Phase 3 selection criteria; - Option 1.2, although meeting baseline learning estate condition and suitability requirements, would not qualify for LEIP Phase 3; and - Option 1.3 falls into the LEIP Phase 3 criteria of a project that addresses both a condition and a growth issue.
-Either the condition improvement or extension to meet increasing capacity demands would qualify for LEIP funding, but not both. - The preferred site for a new build school (Options 1.4 and 1.5) would be land to the south of the current school.
-The majority of this land is already within the school grounds.
+- 4.16 Although the B/B condition/suitability could be achieved with minimum refurbishment of Buckie High School, the long term value for money opportunities offered by a major refurbishment, new build as a standalone or potential campus solution, would deliver a sustainable A/A school that meets LEIP project key requirements and the selection criteria for LEIP Phase 3 investment.
+As with Option 1, there is also a need to consider the changing nature of teaching and drivers for digitally enabled education and low carbon school buildings, additional support needs and early learning and childcare when considering investment in the future of the learning estate. - 4.17 The indicative 10 year capital plan (2022-32) has assigned a budget of £75M to deliver a 'Buckie Campus' within the 2028/29 timeframe.
+Options that are under consideration are set out in Table 6.

-Description Indicative cost Indicative cost Base cost (2022) Inflation allowance cost (2026) £000 £000 No change to the current Learning Estate No immediate significant maintenance costs predicted in next 12/24 months.
+Category of Choice Description Indicative cost Base cost (2022) Indicative cost Inflation allowance cost (2026) £000 £000 1.1 Do nothing No change to the current Learning Estate No immediate significant maintenance costs predicted in next 12/24 months.
 Unknown situation thereafter.
-Forres figures give comparison at £625k per annum Meet secondary capacity requirements of Buckie ASG with Minimum Refurbishment and Extension that addresses the requirement for minimum B standard condition.
-24,100 30,125 Meet the secondary capacity requirements of Buckie ASG with Major Refurbishment and Extension that meets the LEIP requirements for Low Carbon and Digital aspects, balances community and educational needs.
-67,100 84,700 Meet secondary capacity requirements of Buckie ASG with a New Build Secondary School & Community Hub that addresses Digital and Low Carbon aspects, balances community and educational needs 66,600 84,100 Meet future secondary and future primary capacity requirements of Buckie ASG with a New Build 3-18 Community Campus that addresses Digital and Low Carbon aspects, balances community and educational needs in rationalising the estate.
-75,700 95,700 No change to the current Learning Estate No immediate significant maintenance costs predicted in next 12/24 months.
-Unknown situation thereafter.
-Forres figures give comparison at £625k per annum Meet secondary capacity requirements of Buckie ASG with Minimum Refurbishment and Extension that addresses the requirement for minimum B standard condition.
-Meet the secondary capacity requirements of Buckie ASG with Major Refurbishment and Extension that meets the LEIP requirements for Low Carbon and Digital aspects, balances community and educational needs.
-Meet secondary capacity requirements of Buckie ASG with a New Build Secondary School & Community Hub that addresses Digital and Low Carbon aspects, balances community and educational needs Meet future secondary and future primary capacity requirements of Buckie ASG with a New Build 3-18 Community Campus that addresses Digital and Low Carbon aspects, balances community and educational No change to the current Learning Estate No immediate significant maintenance costs predicted in next 12/24 months.
-Unknown situation thereafter.
-Forres figures give comparison at £625k per annum Meet secondary capacity requirements of Buckie ASG with Minimum Refurbishment and Extension that addresses the requirement for minimum B standard condition.
-Meet the secondary capacity requirements of Buckie ASG with Major Refurbishment and Extension that meets the LEIP requirements for Low Carbon and Digital aspects, balances community and educational needs.
-Meet secondary capacity requirements of Buckie ASG with a New Build Secondary School & Community Hub that addresses Digital and Low Carbon aspects, balances community and educational needs Meet future secondary and future primary capacity requirements of Buckie ASG with a New Build 3-18 Community Campus that addresses Digital and Low Carbon aspects, balances community and educational needs in rationalising the estate.
+Forres figures give comparison at £625k per annum 1.2 Minimum scope Meet secondary capacity requirements of Buckie ASG with Minimum Refurbishment and Extension that addresses the requirement for minimum B standard condition.
+24,100 30,125 1.3 Intermediate scope A Meet the secondary capacity requirements of Buckie ASG with Major Refurbishment

+Category of Choice Description Indicative cost Base cost (2022) Indicative cost Inflation allowance cost (2026) £000 £000 and Extension that meets the LEIP requirements for Low Carbon and Digital aspects, balances community and educational needs.
+67,100 84,700 1.4 Intermediate scope B Meet secondary capacity requirements of Buckie ASG with a New Build Secondary School & Community Hub that addresses Digital and Low Carbon aspects, balances community and educational needs 66,600 84,100 1.5 Maximum scope Meet future secondary and future primary capacity requirements of Buckie ASG with a New Build 3-18 Community Campus that addresses Digital and Low Carbon aspects, balances community and educational needs in rationalising the estate.
+75,700 95,700

-Table 4: Project options and indicative capital costs - Buckie High School
+Table 6: Project options and indicative capital costs - Buckie High School